-After Dark Escort- After dark, or in any uncomfortable situation, University security personnel or police officers will come to your campus location and walk or drive you to your residence hall, car, shuttle, bus or TRAX stop.
+After Dark Escort- After dark, or in any uncomfortable situation, university security personnel or police officers will come to your main campus location and walk or drive you to your residence hall, car, shuttle, bus, or TRAX stop.
 For this service, call (801) 585-2677.
 This service is available 24/7.

-or Blue Light phone)- Emergency phones are strategically placed on Main campus and in the Health Sciences Center in some campus walkways, parking lots, parking structures, some elevators, and other locations.
-These phones provide direct emergency access to UDPS dispatchers to report an emergency or to get immediate help UPDS maintain a 24 hour communications center, and anyone on campus may summon assistance by dialing 911 (9-911 from a campus phone).
+Emergency Phones (E-Phone or Blue Light phone)- Emergency phones are strategically placed on Main campus and in the Health Sciences Center in some campus walkways, parking lots, parking structures, some elevators, and other locations.
+These phones provide direct emergency access to U dispatchers to report an emergency.
+To get immediate help UPDS maintain a 24 hour communications center, and anyone on campus may summon assistance by dialing 911 (9-911 from a campus phone).

-Distress-The Office of the Dean of Students, the University Counseling Center and the Center for Student Wellness teamed up to provide a training for Faculty and Staff on how to address disruptive behaviors that students exhibit.
-This training teaches Faculty and Staff how to identify a student in distress, how to intervene and how to report such behavior.
+Intervening with Student in Distress- The Office of the Dean of Students, the University Counseling Center and the Center for Student Wellness teamed up to provide a training for faculty and staff on how to address disruptive behaviors that students exhibit.
+This training teaches faculty and staff how to identify a student in distress, how to intervene and how to report such behavior.
 This training is available upon request by contacting the Behavior Intervention Case Manager within the Office of the Dean of Students.

-Presentations- Prepared and presented by UDPS in conjunction with University Human Resources and the Office of the Dean of Students, this presentation focuses on identifying disruptive,
+Dealing with Disruptive People Presentations- Prepared and presented by UUDPS in conjunction with University Human Resources and the Office of the Dean of Students, this presentation focuses on identifying disruptive, threatening, or violent behaviors and taking appropriate actions when encountering individuals with these behaviors.
+Training is provided upon request.